There’s No Place Like Home

 Starting from the beginning, I grew up in Eastern North Carolina.
 My family were tobacco farmers, and I actually started working when I was 8 years old driving a tractor.
 When I was 20 I went to UNC Charlotte.
 From there, I got a job in the AGV [Automated Guided Vehicles] industry working with [fellow AEC Material Handling Specialist] Brian Hester and [AEC President] Darin Boik.

 I did projects in New York, New Jersey and Pennsylvania, and I met my wife while I was working on a job site in Iowa.
-I ended up moving to Iowa, stepping out and having my own contracts and.
+I ended up moving to Iowa, stepping out and managing my own contracts.
 During that time I worked a year in Taiwan.
 Then I got a job with a company out of Michigan and spent about 10 years with those guys working on various projects all over the country.
 I was in management there before coming to Advanced Equipment Company.

 What kept you moving?
 Was it a desire to move up professionally or just learn new things?